janislankovskis/OwlMedia/README.md

 OwlMedia is TynyMCE plugin / Django App.
-It enables you to upload images into TinyMCE editor.
+It enables you to upload and resize images or add embed code into TinyMCE editor.

 ![OwlMedia Screenshot](https://github.com/janislankovskis/owlmedia/raw/master/screenshot.png)